 HOW TO PREPARE?

-Eat a warm snack or light meal before your first visit.
-It'll help with the effectiveness of the treatment.
+Eat a warm snack or light meal before your first visit to enable a successful treatment

 Bring your mask to wear in the clinic

 Bring your ID (driver's license) and any additional documents as required

 Arrive 10 minutes earlier for us to gather your information